Koroit: Recreation

 The annual Lake School of Celtic Music, Song and Dance by the Lake School Committee subcommittee of the Koroit Community Association takes place in January.
 The Koroit to Warrnambool Half Marathon takes place in August of each year.
 The Koroit Agricultural Show takes place annually in November.
 The Koroit Irish Festival is a celebration of Irish heritage via music.
 Live music is featured at the hotels whilst a hive of market activity and music emanates from over 100 stalls and six stages set up along the main street.
 The festival includes street performers, arts and crafts and a variety of children's activities and entertainment.
 The festival is held annually on the weekend prior to the first Thursday in May.

-Koroit is at the centre of a recreational trail under construction along a decommissioned railway line that ran between Warrnambool, Koroit and Port Fairy.
-The vision is for a 30 km recreational trail starting at Lake Pertobe in Warrnambool, passing through fertile farmland to Koroit (with a connection to Tower Hill) and finishing at the fishing village of Port Fairy.
+Koroit is at the centre of a recreational trail along a decommissioned railway line that ran between Warrnambool, Koroit and Port Fairy.
+The 30 km recreational trail starts at Lake Pertobe in Warrnambool, passes through fertile farmland to Koroit (with a connection to Tower Hill) and finishes at the fishing village of Port Fairy.

 The town has an Australian rules football team, the Koroit Saints, playing in the Hampden Football League.